Minimal log regular models of hyperbolic curves over discrete valuation fields: Log smooth models

 \subsection{Fundamental properties of log smooth morphisms}

 In this subsection, we discuss the fundamental structures of log smooth models of log regular curves.
-Some statements are generalizations and revisions of statements in \cite{Stix} (cf.\,Lemma \ref{logsmoothchart} and Lemma \ref{logblowupet}.2).
+Some statements are generalizations and revisions of statements in \cite{Stix} (cf.\,Lemmas \ref{logsmoothchart} and \ref{logblowupet}.2).
 Since we do \textbf{not} suppose $k$ is perfect, we need more delicate handling of log structures.

 First, we see properties of $\cC_{k}$ of a log regular model $\cC^{\log}$.

 \begin{lem} Let $\cC^{\log}$ be a log regular model of $C^{\log}$. \begin{enumerate} \item If $\cC^{\log}$ is a log smooth model, $(\cC_{k}\setminus F(\cC)^{(2)})_{\red}$ is smooth over $k$. \item Let $Z$ be an integral closed subscheme of $\cC_{k}$ of dimension $1$ whose multiplicity in $\cC_{k}$ is \textbf{not} divisible by $p$.
 Suppose that $Z\setminus F(\cC)^{(2)}$ is smooth over $k$.
 Then $\cC^{\log}\to(\Spec O_{K})^{\log}$ is log smooth at points of $Z\setminus F(\cC)^{(2)}$. \end{enumerate} \end{lem}